JosephCuthbert/15620535_Rogue-You-Like-TD/README.md

 This project is based on reusing assets from a Unity tutorial.
 We were given complete creative control over the project, as long as there was 1 major difference.
-We could choose any genre, as long as the assets are all the same.
+We could choose any genre, if the assets are all the same.
 Only the UI could have custom assets.

 The main challenge was that we had to add a feature that was not normal for